trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/ml_parameterlist_interpreter.rst

   :end-before: ParameterList end

 .. note::
-	Be aware that the MLParameterListInterpreter does not support all ML parameters but only the most important ones (e.g., smoothers, transfer operators, rebalancing, ...).
+	Be aware that the MLParameterListInterpreter does not support all ML parameters, but only the most important ones (e.g., smoothers, transfer operators, rebalancing, ...).

 Instead of defining the ML parameters by hand in the ParameterList, you can also read in XML files with ML parameters using

 .. literalinclude:: ../../../test/tutorial/MLParameterList.cpp
   :language: cpp
   :start-after: GetParametersFromXMLFile begin
   :end-before: GetParametersFromXMLFile end

-Next, you create a MLParameterListInterpreter object using the parameters and create a new **MueLu::Hierarchy** from it.
+Next, you create a **MLParameterListInterpreter** object using the parameters and create a new **MueLu::Hierarchy** from it.

 .. literalinclude:: ../../../test/tutorial/MLParameterList.cpp
   :language: cpp